Loading please wait

 Worksheet Overview

-Acids react with metals to produce salt and hydrogen gas.
+Acids react with metals to produce a salt and hydrogen gas.
 This can be shown in a word equation:

 Acid + Metal Salt + Hydrogen